-Douglas T. Simons of Durham surrendered his law license and was disbarred by the State Bar Council in 2005.
+Douglas T. Simons of Durham surrendered his law license and was disbarred by the State Bar Council on April 15, 2005.
 Simons admitted that he misappropriated at least $300,000.
-In February 2014 the DHC recommended denial of his petition for reinstatement.
-Simons has not indicated whether he will appeal to the council.
+On March 27, 2014, a panel of the DHC recommended that his petition for reinstatement be denied.
+Simons' appeal to the State Bar Council is pending.

 THE NORTH CAROLINA STATE BAR

 217 E. Edenton Street • PO Box 25908 • Raleigh, NC 27611-5908 • 919.828.4620